benchristel/verse-format/README.md

 ### Composition

-The format may be embedded in itself by choosing a second, non-conflicting separator for the inner documents.
+The Verse format may be embedded in itself by choosing a second, non-conflicting separator for the inner documents.

-For example, the following shows an example of nesting the format to produce a two-dimensional table:
+For example, the following shows an example of nesting the Verse format to produce a two-dimensional table:

 ```
 ====